AiRA-HUST/AiRA-Lab/index.md

 ---
 ---

-# AiRA Lab
+# AiRA

-[AiRA](https://aira-hust.github.io/AiRA-Lab) is a research group dedicated to developing intelligent systems that learn the underlying principles of complex physical, biological, and engineered systems — and use that knowledge to design and control them.
+[AiRA Lab](https://aira-hust.github.io/AiRA-Lab) is a research group dedicated to developing intelligent systems that learn the underlying principles of complex physical, biological, and engineered systems — and use that knowledge to design and control them.
 By bridging data-driven discovery, scientific reasoning, and real-world actuation, we aim to unlock new capabilities in inverse design, autonomous control, and interpretable modeling.
 At AiRA, we see AI not just as a tool for automation, but as a partner in understanding, inventing, and governing the systems that shape our world.

 {%
   include button.html